hochzehn/health-insurance/README.md

 - `withSickPay`: `boolean` whether insurance includes sick pay (default `false`)
 - `insuranceCompany`: `string` code of an insurance company (see below)

+In the calculation result all values are _monthly_ contribution amounts. `totalContribution` is sum of `healthInsuranceContribution` and `nursingCareInsuranceContribution`.

 ### Insurance companies

 Supported insurance companies are